This article details the Walt Disney World Railroad at Magic Kingdom. We include a video of the train ride around the park.

-Here are a few details about the Walt Disney World Railroad at Main Street Station.
+Here are a few details about the Walt Disney World Railroad and Main Street Station.

 |Main Street Station||Magic Kingdom|